-During the three months ended March 31, 2024, the Company recorded \$ 0.7 million and \$3.2 million, respectively, in research and development costs related to the Paragon Agreement.
+During the three and nine months ended September 30, 2024, the Company recorded \$ 7.7 million and \$ 10.9 million, respectively, in research and development costs related to the Paragon Research Agreement and Amended Paragon License Agreement (collectively, the "Paragon Agreements").
+During the three and nine months ended September 30, 2023, the Company recorded \$ 1.1 million and \$ 6.5 million, respectively, in research and development costs related to the Paragon Agreements.

-As of March 31, 2024, the Paragon Agreement is considered a related party transaction because Fairmount beneficially owns more than 5% of the Company's capital stock and has two seats on the Company's board of directors, and beneficially owns more than 5% of Paragon, which is a joint venture between Fairmount and FairJourney Biologics, and has appointed the sole director on Paragon's board of directors and has the contractual right to approve the appointment of any executive officers.
+The Paragon Agreements are considered related party transactions because Fairmount beneficially owns more than 5 % of the Company's capital stock and has two seats on the Company's board of directors, and beneficially owns more than 5 % of Paragon, which is a joint venture between Fairmount and FairJourney Biologics, and has appointed the sole director on Paragon's board of directors and has the contractual right to approve the appointment of any executive officers.